Surprise Proposal in Portugal: Step-by-Step Guide

 Option B: The mini photoshoot

-- Plan: “Let’s get a few nice photos for our trip.”
+- Plan: “Let’s get a few nice photos for the trip.”

-- Why it works: the photographer is expected, so no suspicion.
+- Why it works: photographer is expected, so no suspicion.

 - Best for: couples who enjoy photos and travel memories.